binarystorm/cash2io/docs/source/User Manual.rst

 Step by Step instructions
 -------------------------
 Open the barcode-reader on your mobile.
-Catch the QR-Code on the Satoshkey Screen with the camera.
+Catch the QR-Code of the desired service with the camera.
 Center and wait till focused.

- *Link shows up*
-Tip the link
- *The menu shows up*
+ * "satoshkey.com/instruction/pay" shows up*
-Tip the desired service "order now"
- *The price is indicated*
-Tip "pay with bitcoin"
+Tap the QR-Code to open your bitcoin wallet
- *The bitcoin wallet opens up, receiver address and amount is indicated* Tip "send"
+ *The wallet opens up*
- *The payment shows up*
-Tip "return to satoshkey"
+Tip "send"

- Satoshkey-Screen turns **green** immediately

- The desired service is now available !
+*The desired service is now available !*